Everyone deserves a meaningful education

 Throughout the whole of my secondary education, I spent most of my time dreaming or scheming with my fellow classmates.
 Looking back, I feel what was lacking for me was a connection with what was being taught.
 Why should I focus on something that I have no use for at all?
 At the time, I always believed there was more value in spending my energy on other things.

 My teachers used to hate me for it, constantly rubbing my face in the fact that if I wouldn’t pass the year with this type of attitude.
 If you looked at my results on continuous tests only, what they were saying made a lot of sense.
-For some courses I never scored over 30 out of a 100 during the year.
+For some courses, I never scored over 30% on continuous tests.
 I was either too lazy to study for them, or I was not paying attention and got caught by surprise tests.
-For some strange reason though, when stakes where high enough on the termly exams, I always got it together and pulled through.
+For some strange reason though, when stakes were high enough on the termly exams, I always got my stuff together and pulled through.
 Miraculously, that’s how I ended up graduating from secondary school.
-Much to the frustration of those teachers who constantly reminded me I would never get anywhere in my life I reckon.
+Much to the frustration of those teachers who constantly reminded me I would never get anywhere in my life, I reckon.

-Not all of it was bad though.
-When we got the chance to actually do stuff and discover the real world, applying the boring theoretical knowledge we gained to actually do stuff, I always brightened up and got interested.
+Not everything in my secondary education was bad though.
+When we got the chance to actually do stuff and discover the real world, applying the boring theoretical knowledge to make something happen, I always brightened up and got interested.
 Unfortunately, at the same time during those practicals, I never had too much of a clue what was going on.
 Failing to focus during the theoretical sessions, I mostly relied on my teammates to tell me what the project was about and to tell me what to do.

 Me in full terrible puberty having fun with experiments.

-There were some very good classes in secondary I took.
-I am very grateful to the teachers who took a different approach to teaching.
+There were some very good classes in secondary I took, and I’m very grateful to those teachers who took a different approach to teaching.
 Instead of lecturing, they immersed us in activities and allowed us some freedom to explore.
-Those classes were always an island of joy and relief in the relatively boring rest of the week.
+Those classes were always an island of joy and relief, in the relatively boring rest of the week.
 One class in particular had the most impact on me, introducing me to computer science in a fun and practical way.
-Setting me up for my later studies and career.
+This set me up for my later studies and career.

-For me the big chance came when I went to college.
-At the end of secondary education, having studied science-mathematics, all my friends went on to pursue their masters.
+For me the big change came when I went to college.
+At the end of secondary, having studied science-mathematics, all my friends went on to pursue their masters.
 That was sort of the regular thing to do.
 I took a different approach.
-I felt so tired with school I decided to pursue a professional bachelor’s.
-I took on the bachelor Applied Computer Science.
+I felt so tired with school I decided to pursue a professional bachelor.
+I took on Applied Computer Science.
 Being in a more practical type of studies, my attitude and views towards school completely changed.
 I soon started to dedicate a lot more time to school.
 Not to studying theory, but to having fun with the valuable skill of application development and coding.
 I was able to immediately applying my knowledge to something (even though actually virtual) real, and loved it.